 Dr George Young of St Vincent OR Sir William Young was also likely to be the father of Edward (Ned) Young of ‘Mutiny on the Bounty’ fame, because I also share DNA links with three of Ned’s descendants.

 Different theories abound for Ned’s origins.
 Some say Ned Young was born on Saint Kitts, apparently from a poor family although he did attend school.
 An 1825 Royal Navy biography reports that he was the nephew of Sir George Young, Baronet and joined the Bounty as a midshipman - see https://en.wikipedia.org/wiki/Complement_of_HMS_Bounty.
 Some say he was the nephew of Sir George Young and was probably a mulatto, see https://library.puc.edu/pitcairn/bounty/crew5.shtml.
 Some say he was the son of Admiral Sir George Young and Polly, see https://simple.wikipedia.org/wiki/Ned_Young.
-Certainly Ned gave the name Polly to his daughter with Toofaiti but I can’t establish any family links to the family of Admiral Sir George Young, emanating from Dorset.
+Certainly Ned gave the name Polly to his daughter with Toofaiti but I can’t establish any family or DNA links to the family of Admiral Sir George Young, emanating from Dorset.
 Captain William Bligh of Bounty fame says only in his journal that Ned Young joined the navy on the recommendation of Admiral Young, a man who would have known both Sir William and Dr George Young, either by reputation or personally.

 these confusing difficulties.
 There WAS likely a George Young in Ned’s